Kemba Walker: 2011–12 season: Rookie season

 Walker graduated from UConn in three years.
 Accordingly, he entered the 2011 NBA draft and was selected ninth overall by the Charlotte Bobcats.
 Walker signed a multi-year shoe deal with Under Armour, the first rookie from the 2011 draft class to do so.

 On December 11, 2011, he signed the rookie scale contract with the Bobcats, and with the injury of point guard D. J. Augustin, he became their starting point guard for the lockout-shortened season.
-On January 28, 2012, in a home game against the Washington Wizards, he achieved his first triple-double with 20 points, 11 assists, and 10 rebounds, joining Boris Diaw and Stephen Jackson as the only Bobcats in team history to record one.
 Walker participated in the 2012 Rising Stars Challenge during All-Star Weekend.
-However, the Charlotte Bobcats only managed to go 7-59 in the lockout season.
+However, the Charlotte Bobcats only managed to go 7–59 in the lockout season.

 2012–13 season: Sophomore season

 On November 14, 2012, Walker hit the first game-winner of his NBA career against the Minnesota Timberwolves.
 He finished the game with 22 points on 9-of-19 shooting, as well as 5 rebounds, 4 assists and 4 steals.
 On January 21, 2013, he scored a then career-high 35 points against the Houston Rockets.
 During the 2012–13 season, Walker was selected with teammate Michael Kidd-Gilchrist to the 2013 Rising Stars Challenge in which they both scored 8 points.

-Kemba finished the 2012–13 season with averages of 16.7 points, 5.8 assists, 3.5 rebounds, and 1 steal per contest.
+Kemba finished the 2012–13 season with averages of 17.7 points, 5.8 assists, 3.5 rebounds, and 2 steals per contest.
 He took significant strides over his rookie year.